Debt Management Program FAQs

 Can I pay my creditors directly?

 All payments to creditors participating in the plan must be made through the credit counseling agency.
 The creditors are expecting to receive your payment through your agency.
-They might be confused whether or not you’re still on the program if you start sending payments directly to them.
+They might be confused about whether or not you’re still on the program if you start sending payments directly to them.
 It’s best to always send any and all payments to the counseling agency and let them disburse the money to your creditors.

 Can I send in more money than my agreed upon payment?